-Verse 6, chapter 1, "I put thee in remembrance that thou stir up the gift of God which is in thee by the putting on of my hands."
+Verse 6, chapter 1: "I put thee in remembrance that thou stir up the gift of God which is in thee by the putting on of my hands."
 What do you mean "stir up the gift of God"?
 What was the gift of God?
 Well, the "gift of God" was the particular ability that he had for ministry, the preaching and the teaching.
-And that was a gift of God given to him and it was confirmed to him by those who were knowledgeable and confirmed by the laying on of hands.
+And that was a gift of God given to him and it was confirmed to him, by those who were knowledgeable and affirmed, by the laying on of hands.

 Do you hear that, what he's saying?
 Timothy, you cannot be caught in the lusts of this world.
 Timothy, you cannot be caught in the philosophy of this world.
 You cannot be caught in being ashamed of the gospel by the intimidation of this world.
 You cannot be caught into the easy come-easy go society.
 You must be diligent to stir up the gift of God.
 Timothy, have you forgotten that you cannot entangle yourself with the affairs of this life?
 When you go into the ministry of Jesus Christ, you cut the cord, you sever.

 That's the kind of man Paul was.
-A servant of Christ but not just that, called an Apostle but not just that, separated.
+A servant of Christ, but not just that, called an apostle but not just that, separated.
 And he never got himself entangled with the affairs of this life.
-I've known men who have gone out of the ministry because they loved money or possessions.
+I've known men go out of the ministry because they loved money or possessions.
 They couldn't cut the cord.
 They fell into moral sin.
 The world lured them.
-Or they were more concerned about their reputation, so when they got an opportunity to speak, they made sure they never offended anybody, and in so doing, they offended God for they were not separated.
-What an example he is to U.S.
+Or they were more concerned about their reputation, so when they got an opportunity to speak, they made sure they never offended anybody, and in so doing, they offended God, for they were not separated.
+What an example he is to us.

-Father, thank You for speaking to my heart tonight, for refreshing again in my own soul what it is that I am to be because I know this man is the example for he said, "Be ye followers of me as I am of Christ."
-May 1, too, be a faithful servant, understanding both the dignity and the humility of such service rendered.
-May I have that affirmation of being called, though not an Apostle as the Twelve and Paul, yet as one sent, building upon their foundation.
-And may I, Father, toot be separated.
+Father, thank You for speaking to my heart tonight, for refreshing again in my own soul what it is that I am to be, because I know that this man is the example, for he said, "Be followers of me as I am of Christ."
+May I, too, be a faithful servant, understanding both the dignity and the humility of such service rendered.
+May I have that affirmation of being called, though not an apostle as the Twelve and Paul, yet as one sent, building upon their foundation.
+And may I, Father, be separated.
 May I be disentangled from the affairs of this life.
-May I not be lured by the weakness of the flesh to forego the diligence of study to rightly divide the Word.
-May I not be lured by the world, to be timid.
+May I not be lured by the weakness of the flesh to forego the diligence of study, to rightly divide the Word.
+May I not be lured by the world to be timid.
 May I not be lured by the world to be ashamed of the Lord or of those who represent Him, though they be prisoners.
 May I not slip to make my ministry a philosophical debate.
 May I not be lured by the lusts of unrighteousness.

 May I not find myself argumentative, breeding strife, lacking gentleness.